Everyone is now talking about this new way of using AI in an interactive form of communication.

 You only need to remember topics/definitions like written specifications | most likely |

-We should need to keep in mind AI for now is still based on models, patterns, calculations, statistics and many more.
-The question is, what if the data has changed, or maybe regulations, the sense of social justice has changed?
-Who and how will be the model updated and has the objective of the model changed?
+We should keep in mind that AI, for now, is still based on models, patterns, calculations, statistics, and many more.
+What if the data or regulations and the sense of social justice have changed?
+Who and how will the model be updated, and has the objective of the model changed?

 5. Summary

-If you now look at ChatGPT it certainly makes sense to look at the data science and AI basis.
-I think a good starting point is to get a basic understanding of probability calculation, statistics, classification, and the differences between “population data” (is all data available) and “sample data” (are only representative subsets available?) in connection with variance (simplified from my perspective a possible solution area), confidence interval, and error deviations.
+If you now look at ChatGPT, looking at the data science and AI basis makes sense.
+I think a good starting point is to get a basic understanding of probability calculation, statistics, classification, and the differences between “population data” (is all data available) and “sample data” (only a representative subset is available) in connection with variance (simplified from my perspective a possible solution area), confidence interval, and error deviations.
 Surely, there is much more to learn about machine learning and deep learning, neural networks, and many more topics.

-With this initial minimal knowledge from my perspective, it becomes clear that, in the end, there are three important points in AI: the models, the data and “what do you want to achieve?”.
+With this minimal initial knowledge from my perspective, it becomes clear that, in the end, there are three critical points in AI: the models, the data, and “what do you want to achieve?”.

 These first two points are certainly created to a large extent by humans.
-The third element is the real driving force and always comes from humans!
+However, the third element is the real driving force and always comes from humans!

-In the end, the models are based on assumptions that started at a certain point in time in order to achieve a goal (e.g., We want to write a story!
-What do you consider to be a good story these days and what are the rules for creating one?
+In the end, the models are based on assumptions that started at a certain point in time to achieve a goal (e.g., We want to write a story!
+What do you consider to be a good story these days, and what are the rules for creating one?
 What is social? accepted and what not?).

-For a short time now, the AI models are still being created by humans for humans and their needs.
+For a short time now, humans are still creating AI models for humans and their needs.

-The success of AI depends on the trust, laziness and motivation of people who want to achieve their tasks or goals with it in a simplified way.
-These people have to decide whether they blindly trust the AI and also for more creative activities, because it is faster, easier, and cheaper and they are maybe 80, 90, 95 or even 99 percent satisfied with the solution.
+The success of AI depends on the trust, laziness, and motivation of people who want to achieve their tasks or goals with it in a simplified way.
+These people have to decide whether they mindlessly trust the AI and for more creative activities because it is faster, easier, and cheaper, and they are maybe 80, 90, 95, or even 99 percent satisfied with the solution.

-The question remains, is the person using AI really able to assess the result and use it correctly? (e.g., Is the created story good from my point of view?
+The question remains, can the person using AI assess the result and use it correctly? (e.g., Is the created story good from my point of view?
 Does it match what I want to express?)

-As said: everything depends on models, data and why were they created, i.e. for whom and for what purpose?
-Are regularities known for the respective subject area or do they have to be found first, e.g., “Literature, what makes a good story?”, With which data was the model trained and tested, who selected the data?
+As said: everything depends on models, data, and why were they created, i.e., for whom and for what purpose?
+Are regularities known for the respective subject area, or do they have to be found first, e.g., “Literature, what makes a good story?”, With which data was the model trained and tested, and who selected the data?

-So, for me ChatGPT can and will certainly accelerate creative processes.
-There is still a need, although fewer, for people to have knowledge of the subject matter for which the models are being made e.g., “How do you write a good story?”.
+So, ChatGPT can and will undoubtedly accelerate creative processes.
+However, there is still a need, although fewer, for people to know the subject matter for which the models are being made, e.g., “How do you write a good story?”.

-In the end it remains to be seen for which needs models will be developed by humans for humans in the future and how much trust will be placed in AI without questioning the data and the models.
+Ultimately, we should remember that humans will develop models for humans in the future and how much we trust in AI without questioning the data and the models.

 6. Interesting additional resources